-Culture of Resistance in Brazilian Literature
+Studies in Brazilian Literature (in English)

-Language of Instruction: English
+Language of instruction: English

 Note: This course fulfills the Faculty of Arts Literature Requirement.